 Heart disease – not just for the elderly

-Still, 58.6 may seem far away for millennials, however, the risk of developing heart disease is on the increase even for the younger generation.
-In fact, a study in the USA conducted by the Blue Cross Blue Shield Health Index in 2017, found that millennials (those born between 1981 and 1996) are less healthy than Generation X-ers were at the same age[iii].
-There was a significant increase in numbers of those suffering from major depression, hyperactivity, type II diabetes and hypertension (among others), all of which have direct or indirect links to developing cardiovascular problems later on.
+Still, 58.6 may seem far away for millennials, however, the risk of developing heart disease is on the increase even for the younger.
+In fact, a study in the USA conducted by the Blue Cross Blue Shield Health Index in 2017, found that millennials (those born between 1981 and 1996) are less healthy than Generation X-ers were at the same age.
+There was a significant increase in those suffering from major depression, hyperactivity, type II diabetes, and hypertension (among others), all of which have direct or indirect links to developing cardiovascular problems later on.

 Heart care for millennials

 Do not wait till tomorrow to begin your heart care regime.
 Even if you are a seemingly healthy and fit individual, we recommend putting these heart care practices into action as quickly as possible:

 Forget waiting until your 40s to get annual health check-ups.
 Doctors recommend getting them from as early as 20 years old[v].
 Don’t worry too much about the cost as annual check-ups are tax deductible.

 This does not mean you have to lose weight or be skinny.
 Instead, it is more important to ensure your weight remains within the healthy weight range for your height.
 You can do this by consuming the right amount of calories, eating healthy and exercising.

 Do not ignore underlying health conditions that could eventually lead to developing heart disease, such as chest pain, shortness of breath, and fainting.
 (Mayo Clinic) Managing these conditions, taking your medication, and consider making positive lifestyle changes that can help improve your overall physical health.

 Stress can have a significant impact on your heart health.
 Unfortunately, stress is unavoidable, but there are many things you can do to manage it including meditation, exercise, going for a massage, journaling, listening to music or enjoying other relaxing activities.